Photodissociation of aliphatic PAH derivatives under relevant astrophysical conditions: Astrophysical application and implications

 \subsection{Competition between fragmentation and cooling}

 In Sect.~\ref{sec:discuss_vuv_processing}, we discuss the different molecular parameters that can affect the lifetime of a given PAH under VUV irradiation.
-First, the photo-absorption cross sections vary by typically 30\% around their mean values calculated at 10.5\,eV (see Table~\ref{app:table_averaged_sigma_kabs}).
+First, the photoabsorption cross sections vary by typically 30\% around their mean values calculated at 10.5\,eV (see Table~\ref{app:table_averaged_sigma_kabs}).
 These variations are likely to be larger depending on whether there is a peak in the cross sections precisely in resonance with the VUV photon energy.
-This effect seems particularly important in the case of H$_6$-Pyr$^+$ for which we calculated a value of $\overline{k_\mathrm{abs}}$ of 1.54~$\times10^{-3}$~s$^{-1}$, which is about 4 times smaller than the value derived for $k_\mathrm{frag}$.
+This effect seems particularly important in the case of H$_6$-Pyr$^+$ for which we calculated a value of $\overline{k_\mathrm{abs}}$ of 1.54~$\times10^{-3}$~s$^{-1}$, which is about four times smaller than the value derived for $k_\mathrm{frag}$.
 The second, and probably more critical parameter driving the stability is the competition between fragmentation and radiative cooling.
 This depends on both the AE value for a given fragmentation channel and the size of the PAH, which governs the delocalization of the vibrational energy.
 This effect explains why pyrene is less stable than coronene but also why aliphatic-substituted species are less stable than standard PAHs.

-To further discuss the relative stability of the different molecular families, we perform a quantitative comparison of the fragmentation rates with the photo-absorption rates.
-In order to take into account the uncertainty on both the theoretical photo-absorption cross sections and the VUV photon flux (see Appendix~\ref{app:VUV_source}), we re-scale empirically the photo-absorption rates as follows.
-We select a group of the more fragile species, due to their smaller size and/or smaller values of AE for their fragmentation channels.
-This group consists of Pyr$^+$, [Pyr-H]$^+$, [Pyr-2H]$^+$, MePyr$^+$, EtPyr$^+$, [Cor-H]$^+$, MeCor$^+$ and EtCor$^+$.
-We exclude H$_6$-Pyr$^+$ from the analysis since its photo-absorption rate relative to the fragmentation rate is more difficult to rationalize.
-For the above-selected species we assume that there is negligible competition with radiative cooling and therefore the fragmentation rates give a direct measurement of the photo-absorption rates.
-We can then calculate a corrective factor $\gamma$, with:
+To further discuss the relative stability of the different molecular families, we performed a quantitative comparison of the fragmentation rates with the photoabsorption rates.
+In order to take into account the uncertainty on both the theoretical photoabsorption cross sections and the VUV photon flux (see Appendix~\ref{app:VUV_source}), we empirically rescaled the photoabsorption rates as follows.
+We selected a group of the more fragile species, due to their smaller size and/or smaller values of AE for their fragmentation channels.
+This group consists of Pyr$^+$, [Pyr-H]$^+$, [Pyr-2H]$^+$, MePyr$^+$, EtPyr$^+$, [Cor-H]$^+$, MeCor$^+$, and EtCor$^+$.
+We exclude H$_6$-Pyr$^+$ from the analysis since its photoabsorption rate relative to the fragmentation rate is more difficult to rationalize.
+For the above-selected species we assumed that there is negligible competition with radiative cooling and therefore the fragmentation rates give a direct measurement of the photoabsorption rates.
+We could then calculate a corrective factor $\gamma$, with: